FabianAndrade14/journal-app/README.md

 > [!IMPORTANT]
 > Developed by Dev.
 Fabian Andrade

 This project is like a dairy to every aspect in the users life, posting and saving the most private aspects on their daily life.
+This project uses material ui for the frontend.

 > [!NOTE]
 > This project is just one of a series of ideas to create a new portfolio